 The usually placid Gulf of Mexico occasionally offers up emerald green waves, welcoming experienced surfers and newcomers.
 If you and your family are pros at riding the rollers, the beach is chock-full of surf shops that offer board rentals.
 If you’re just visiting the area, Mr. Surf ’s on Thomas Drive is home to experienced surfers who delight in providing lessons for first-timers.
 Each instructor has years of experience and can turn novices into conquerors of the waves.
 Lessons and rentals are also available for stand-up paddleboarding, if that’s more your speed.

 Ahoy, anglers!
 Panama City Beach is a fisherman’s utopia, with the sea, lakes, ponds and piers at every turn.
 For a unique experience that you can’t get from your waters back home, embark on a daytime deep-sea fishing adventure.
 At Capt.
 Anderson’s Marina, fishing charters take groups on five- to 12-hour excursions into the Gulf of Mexico.
 There, fishermen drop their lines to catch snapper, mackerel and grouper!
 Back at the marina, Anderson’s Seafood Market is more than happy to clean and store your fish so you can take it home with you, or they will deliver it to a local restaurant to cook up your catch!
 If you prefer to stay grounded, the M.B.
 Miller County Pier and Russel Fields Pier on Front Beach Road extend 1,500 feet from the beach.
-Both include a Florida fishing license for the day as part of a $6 fishing fee.
+Both include a Florida fishing license for the day as part of the fishing fee.

 Take a trip to Pier Park on any given night, and you’ll hear music emanating from the area’s restaurants.
-For coastal melodies that set the perfect ambience for paradise, Margaritaville is the place to be.
+For coastal melodies that set the perfect ambiance for paradise, Margaritaville is the place to be.
 Parents out for a night without the kids may take interest in the neighboring Tootsie’s Orchid Lounge, a place where boots stomp to country music and the beer is always served cold.
 Those who seek live entertainment and a beachside view can venture beyond Pier Park to restaurants like Pineapple Willy’s, Sharky’s, Harpoon Harry’s or the world-famous Schooners.
 Keeping the spirit of the al fresco beach bar and grill alive, Schooners is a great venue for outdoor concerts near the sand and surf.
 The bands of Schooners play everything from rock, country and oldies to dance music.

 Before the night begins, twilight casts Panama City Beach in shades of rose gold and tangerine.
 Sunset cruises take passengers into another world, where the breeze is warm and reality seems to drip away.
 Island Time Sailing’s catamaran embarks on a two-hour cruise through the Gulf to view dolphins, which are incredibly active at this time.
 While parents may prefer to sail off alone on a romantic getaway, it is certainly an event the whole family can enjoy.
 The impressive vessel can transport up to 78 passengers and is stocked with refreshments for the voyage.